Susane Giti: Education

 Giti obtained an MBBS degree from Rajshahi Medical College in 1985 and taught Rubia Khanam during 1995.
 She received her FCPS degree in haematology in 1996.

 Career

 Giti joined the medical wing of the Bangladesh armed forces as a captain in 1986.
 She worked as a pathology specialist in UN Mission and different military hospitals.
-She was the head of Pathology Department of Armed Forces Medical College.
-General Giti retired from the army on February, 2023.
+On 30 September 2018, Giti was ameliorated to major general and designated as head of Pathology Department of Armed Forces Medical College.
+General Giti retired from the army in February 2023.

 Personal life

 Giti is married to Brigadier General (retd) Md Hossain Saad who was a physician in the army medical corps.